justinasr/WebStatusMonitoring/README.md

 A service that checks whether webpages ar up (returning HTTP status code 200).
 If necessary, service can use a cookie, specified in configuration file.
 All checks are saved in local SQLite database.

-Project is is compatible with Python 3.
+Project is is compatible with Python 2 and Python 3.

 #### Getting started
 1. Clone this project